LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

    Returns "true" if the date object is in daylight savings time and "false" if it is not.

+.. method:: date->dstOffset()

+   Returns the daylight saving time (DST) offset field for the date.
+Returns "0" if the date for the timezone is not experiencing daylight savings.

+.. method:: date->asInteger()

+   Returns epoch time - the number of seconds from 1/1/1970 to the time of the current date object.

 Use Date Accessors